 - Meanwhile, in a small saucepan, melt butter.
 Stir in flour and salt until smooth; gradually add milk.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Remove from the heat.
 Stir in corn and cheese until cheese is melted.

 - Pour over meat loaf; top with green pepper strips.
-Bake 20-25 minutes longer or until meat is no longer pink and a meat thermometer reads 160°.
+Bake 20-25 minutes longer or until meat is no longer pink and a thermometer reads 160°.
 Yield: 2 servings.

 Originally published as Corn-Topped Meat Loaf in Cooking for 2 Spring 2007, p9